One Fateful Day in Metropolis in the year 2009...

 “You have defied me for the last time, you pathetic human!”
 Darkseid threatened and threw Batman to the side of the crater.
 Batman grunted when he made impact with the wall and fell to the ground.

-"But death would be too merciful.
-Instead I will give you the most painful punishment of all; the death that is life!"
+“But death would be too merciful.
+Instead, I will give you the most painful punishment of all; the death that is life!”
 Darkseid threatened, his eyes glowing a mixture of bright orange and red.
+Batman continued to glare back.

-Batman didn't flinch or let Darkseid intimidate him.
-Whatever plans Darkseid had for him he didn't care.
-He knew Superman would stop him.
+Batman didn’t flinch or let Darkseid intimidate him.
+Whatever plans Darkseid had for him, he didn’t care.
+He knew Superman would stop him and all his plans in the end.

 Batman was gone, forever.